thinkshout/thinkshout/blog/_posts/2018-09-25-$6k-raised-for-homeless.md

 It truly turned into a labor of love for our team, and the way in which our collective talents, hobbies, and interests all came together to create this celebration was a thing of beauty.

 One of our goals in moving to this space was to support the broader nonprofit, creative, and technology communities.
-Well, after all was said and done and the totals tallied, we raised just over $6,000 for Blanchet House, Transition Project, and Sisters of the Road!
+Well, after all was said and done and the totals tallied, we raised just over $6,000 for Blanchet House, Transition Projects, and Sisters of the Road!
 We look forward to being able to continue making contributions of this kind and creating a space for inclusion and causes we care about.
 If you were with us that night, or plan to attend a future event, thanks for being part of this community we share.

 ![PDX at sunset](/assets/images/blog/IMG_4802.JPG)
 {:.center}